 - a headache along with neck stiffness, a rash, muscle or joint pain, or a fever

 Migraine is a complex neurological disorder that can cause recurring headaches and other symptoms.
 A migraine episode can have four stages as it worsens and then recedes.

 The headache stage may last about 4–72 hours.
-After the pain improves, the person may experience a migraine “hangover,” which may involve fatigue, achey muscles, and confusion.
+After the pain improves, the person may experience a migraine “hangover,” which may involve fatigue, aching muscles, and confusion.